ranfysvalle02/crewai-flask-autoresearch/README.md

 Consider, for example, an AI agent designed to recommend job candidates.
 If the training data used to develop this agent is predominantly composed of resumes from individuals from a specific demographic, the agent may inadvertently perpetuate existing biases by consistently recommending candidates from that same demographic, even if they are not the most qualified for the position.
 This bias-induced limitation can create the illusion of intelligence, as the agent may appear to be making objective and fair recommendations when, in reality, it is simply reproducing the biases present in its training data.

-## AI Research Assistant - Evaluating Company Potential
+## AI Agent - Evaluating Company Potential

 ![output](output.png)